Free Color Name Finder — Name Any Color Instantly

 Why does my color not have an exact match?

 The EyeDropper API is currently supported in Chrome and Edge.
-On Firefox and Safari, the button is hidden and you can use the color picker swatch or paste a hex code instead.
+In Firefox and Safari, the button is hidden and you can use the color picker swatch or paste a hex or RGB value instead.
+The rest of the tool works across all modern browsers.